Alvinceleste2/lexify/README.md

 ### Brainscape import:

-Note that only one word has been exported, as definitions for the others could be obtained.
+Note that only one word has been exported, as definitions for the others could not be obtained.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/2af26bf5-df1a-4569-aeb7-c156d7b5e9b6" width="350">